ozyurtf/io-scheduler/README.md

 Moving the head in one direction, handling the IO requests in that direction, and then reversing the head again and handling the IO request in this opposite direction, and following this cycle provides a more predictable performance compared to FIFO and SSTF.

+The variance in the waiting time is reduced compared to FIFO and SSTF algorithms.

 ### Cons

 If there IO requests keep coming to the one of the end of the disk, the IO requests that are located at the other end may experience starvation.

-Therefore, if majority of the IO requests are located in one specific region, this algorithm may not be the best option for the other IO requests.

 ## Circular Scan (C-SCAN)

 In C-SCAN the head moves only in one direction.
 After the head starts in a direction, it services the IO requests in that direction based on the shortest seek time.
-After reaching the last IO request in that direction, it basically returns back to the first IO request and continue servicing the IO requests in the original direction again.
+After reaching the last IO request in that direction, it basically returns back to the IO request at the beginning and continue servicing the IO requests in the original direction again.

 ### Pros